faahrin/UKESM1_Ozone_clustering/README.md

 ## Project Organization
 ```
-├── LICENSE
+├── LICENSE            <- The top-level README for developers using this project.
-├── README.md          <- The top-level README for developers using this project.
+├── README.md          <- The top-level README for developers using this project
-├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering),
-├── report             <- Generated analysis as HTML, PDF, LaTeX, etc.
+├── data_in            <- Subset of UKESM1 ozone data analysed in this work (accessed via Pangeo)
+├── figures            <- Figures from the paper
-├── requirements       <- Directory containing the requirement files.
+├── models             <- Saved parameters for the GMM model
+├── *.ipynb            <- Example notebooks with source code